JdeRobot/RoboticsAcademy/src/follow_road/README.md

 ```

 ### API
-* self.camera.setThresholdImage(): If you want show a black and white image.
+* self.setImageFiltered(): If you want show a filtered image of the camera images.

 ## Demonstrative video (in spanish)
 https://youtu.be/rIkTImMyoXw